fortinet/azure-templates/FortiGate/Active-Active-ELB-ILB/README.md

 #### Limitations

-- Azure has certain limitations on outbound connections: https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#limitations
+- Azure has certain limitations on outbound connections [more info](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#limitations)
 - Azure has a limited number of outbound ports it can allocated per public ip.
 More information and optimisations can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#preallocatedports)
 - In case of failover the Azure Load Balancer will sends existing sessions to the failed VM as explained [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probedown).